EzeOnoky/Project-Base-Learning-11/README.md

 yum:
 name: wireshark
 state: latest

+---  *this is seen at the begining, You satrt all YMAL file with this ---*

 Above playbook is divided into two parts, each of them is intended to perform the same task: install wireshark utility (or make sure it is updated to the latest version) on your RHEL 8 and Ubuntu servers.
 It uses root user to perform this task and respective package manager: yum for RHEL 8 and apt for Ubuntu.The above playbook will install the latest wireshark utility to the various servers.